IBM/ubiquity-docker-plugin/ibm-block-storage-via-scbe.md

 ```

-### Stop a Docker container with a volume
+### Stopping a Docker container with a volume
-Docker stop   (Ubiquity will detach the volume from the host)
+The Docker stop command will cause the Ubiquity to detach the volume from the host.
 ```bash
 #> docker stop container1
 ```

-### Remove a Docker volume
+### Removing a Docker volume
-Note : to remove a volume you first need to remove the container.
+Note: Before removing a volume, remove its container.
 ```bash
 #> docker rm container1
 container1